zheng129/programming-languages/big-ideas.md

 - Computing with equations is circular, because equations are symmetric, that is, can be applied from left to right and from right to left.
 For example, 1/2=2/4=1/2=2/4=...

 - Therefore it is good to have conditions under which any computation results in a unique result.
-(Local) confluence and termination are often not too hard to establish, see []().
+(Local) confluence and termination are often not too hard to establish, see [the lectures on abstract reduction systems](https://hackmd.io/s/B1DPNGEdm).

 ## Normal Forms as Representatives of Equivalence Classes